Ashisharjun12/collabdocs/readme.md

 ## Architecture & Project Structure

 CollabDocs is organized as a modular monorepo, separating the user experience from core business logic and high-intensity processing.
+For a deep dive into the infrastructure and data flow, see our **[High-Level Design (HLD)](HLD.md)**.

 ```bash
 collabdocs/